 ……

 An AP shall not set any subfields of the User Info field of a Trigger frame to a value that is not supported by the recipient STA of the User Info field.
-An AP shall not set any subfields of a TRS Control subfield to a value that is not supported by the recipient STAs of the TRS Control subfield.
+An AP shall not set any subfields of a TRS Control subfield to a value that is not supported by the recipient STA of the TRS Control subfield.
 When an RU is allocated to only one STA the Starting Spatial Stream subfield for that STA shall be set to 0.
+(15084)

-If a Trigger frame is transmitted in an RU of an HE MU PPDU and the RU is addressed to multiple STAs, then the Trigger frame shall not include any User Info fields addressed to a STA that is identified as recipient of another RU or spatial stream of the same HE MU PPDU.
+If a Trigger frame is transmitted in an RU of an HE MU PPDU and the RU is addressed to multiple STAs, then the Trigger frame shall not include any User Info fields addressed to a STA that is identified as recipient of another RU of the same HE MU PPDU.
+If a Trigger frame transmitted in some allocated spatial streams of an RU of an HE MU PPDU is addressed to multiple STAs, then the Trigger frame shall not include any User Info fields addressed to a STA that is identified as recipient of another RU or other allocated stream streams of the RU of the same HE MU PPDU.
+(16404)

 If an AP transmits a Trigger frame that allocates an RU that spans the entire HE TB PPDU bandwidth and assigns the RU to more than one STA (i.e., for UL MU-MIMO) and with the GI And LTF Type subfield of the Common Info field set to indicate either 2x LTF + 1.6 μs GI or 4x LTF + 3.2 μs GI, the AP may set the MU-MIMO LTF Mode subfield in the Common Info field of the Trigger frame to indicate either HE single stream pilot HE-LTF mode or HE masked HE-LTF sequence mode.
 Otherwise, the AP shall set the MUMIMO LTF Mode subfield in the Common Info field to indicate HE single stream pilot HE-LTF mode.

-An AP that transmits Trigger frames in more than one A-MPDU in an HE MU PPDU shall set each subfield, except the Trigger Type, More TF and CS Required subfields, in the Common Info field of the Trigger frame in one A-MPDU to the same value as the corresponding subfield in the Common Info field of the Trigger frames in the other A-MPDUs.
+An AP that transmits Trigger frames in more than one A-MPDU in an HE MU PPDU shall set each subfield, except the Trigger Type, More TF, CS Required and Trigger Dependent Common Info subfields, in the Trigger frame in one A-MPDU to the same value as the corresponding subfield in the Common Info field of the Trigger frames in the other A-MPDUs.(16608)

 ……